tagtogorg/tagtog-doc/projects.md

       <h4>Annotatable sections</h4>
       <p>Here you select which sections you want to manually or automatically annotate in scientific papers.
 The available sections are: <code>Title</code>, <code>Abstract</code>, <code>Introduction & Background</code>, <code>Materials & Methods</code>, <code>Results, Conclusion & Discussion</code>, <code>Other</code>.
 The sections not selected will be grayed out in the editor and manual annotations disabled.</p>
       <p>You can also select how to annotate <code>Figures & Tables</code> as in <code>always</code>, <code>never</code> or <code>section-dependant</code>.</p>
       <p>To <strong>disable manual annotation</strong>, uncheck each section.
-Users will be able to read text in the editor as usual , however manual annotation won't be possible.</p>
+Users will be able to read text in the editor as usual, however manual annotation won't be possible.</p>
     </div>
     <div class="one-third-col">
       {% include image.html name="settings-annotatables.PNG" %}